ZayaanNashrid/MAD-FINAL-PROJECT/README.md

 Language: Java, XML

+Note: In case the commits do not work because of an error on my part, I've provided a link to my google drive with the latest committed version of the project below:

+Drive link:

 # Start Screen
 This is the start screen.
 It's a simple activity that has three buttons.
 The play button that starts the main game, the score button that takes the player to a screen showing all the scores(as of yet incomplete), and an exit button.
 The exit button is simple, so I didn't waste time implementing it.